yologger/heart-to-heart-android-legacy/README.md

 # Heart to Heart for Android

 ## Warning
-This project will be deprecated soon.
+This project has been deprecated.
 You can download new project based on `Gradle multiple modules` [here](https://github.com/yologger/heart-to-heart-android).

-## Introduction
-`Heart to Heart` is a SNS application.
-This app is similar to Facebook.
-You can also download Heart to Heart for <u>iOS</u> [here](https://github.com/yologger/heart_to_heart_ios).

 ## Screenshots
 <img src="/imgs/hth_auth.gif" width="200">